 Over the decades, we have gathered hundreds and hundreds of photos of individuals and groups in the families contained on this website.
 Using portraits and extracting individuals from group pictures, we have constructed pages that show a person at various ages from our earliest to our oldest image.
 Where possible, we have pictures of married couples through the years also.

 On the right is an example page for Sally (Eipperle) Guy.
-Click on the image to see a full size version There are total of 140 people included in this section...so far.
+Click on the image to see a full size version.
+There are total of 170 people included in this section...so far.

 Starting with the first family members who came from Europe (August Heiden, Heinrich Rambow, George Getty and others) we have pulled together individual pictures to place in a family grouping.
-This includes people in the first three generations in America such as Gen1) August Heiden Gen2) William Carl Heiden and Gen3) Arthur Heiden.
+This includes people in the first three generations in America such as:

 Each page contains the parents and their children where applicable.
-The picture to left shows my family with my parents, Arthur and Mildred (Roggerman) Heiden.
-Click on it to see the full size.
-There are over 65 family pages.
+The picture to upper left shows my family with my parents, Arthur and Mildred (Roggerman) Heiden.
+Click on it to see the full size version.
+There are over 65 of these family pages.

-There is also a page with 4 or 5 generation photos.
+There is also a page with several 4 or 5 generation group photos.

-For about 170 people, we have individual pictures on separate pages.
-For those with multiple images on the website, there is an index page with thumbnail images that will lead to a larger version with captions.
-If, for example, four people are included in a group image, a thumbnail of that image will appear on all four personal index pages.
+For over 200 people, we have a personalized index page containing thumbnail images that are linked to a larger version.
+This includes pictures of the individual alone or in groups.
+If, for example, four people are shown in a group photo, a thumbnail and link will appear on all four index pages.

 Starting in 1921 and ending in 2002, the Heidens of Monroe County held 61 family reunions.
 They were a yearly event held mostly on the Fourth of the July and only two events were cancelled in the 1920s through the 1970s.
 Two reunions were held in the 1980s and the last two in 2000 and 2002.